 Car accidents are a fact of life.
 Thankfully, most of us will never experience more than a minor fender bender.

-However, the statistics surrounding kids in car accidents might shock you.
+However according to the national police report online, the statistics surrounding kids in car accidents might shock you.
 In 2017, 675 children 12 and under died in vehicle collisions – and 116,000 were injured.

 While we cannot prevent every accident, we can help prevent child injuries as a result of car crashes.
 The good news is those extra measures are straightforward – and sometimes they’re a legal requirement.